 Arm’s length licences

 Nonetheless, where a user is not related to the trade mark owner, as in an arm’s length licence agreement, care needs to be taken that actual control over the licensee’s use is exercised, and is recorded so that evidence can be produced if the owner needs to defend a non-use action.
-I can provide advice on measures to protect a trade mark owner from the loss of valuable registered rights.
+Contact me for advice on measures to protect a trade mark owner from the loss of valuable registered rights.

 This blog entry provides general information only, and is not intended as legal advice specific to your circumstances.
 Please seek the advice of a trade marks professional if you have any particular questions.